CLICK HERE FOR WINTER BREAK ACTIVITIES

 bring celebration and connection, they also bring stress and

-to focus on what's most important; to savor the moments.
-This
+on what's most important; to savor the moments.
+This one-night

-suggestions for bringing more awareness, space, and love to the
+bringing more awareness, space, and love to the holidays.

 LOCATION: Scheig Center, 1313 E. Witzke Blvd.,